Hesperian Health Guides

 ADAPTING THE HOME

 The kind of adaptations needed in the home will partly depend on the kind of disability a child has, the severity of the disability and the age and size of the child.
-Adaptations for a child with loss of vision are very different than those for a child who is paralyzed and uses a wheelchair.
-A child who is completely dependent will need aids and adaptations to help the family care for him and move him—especially as he gets older and heavier.
+Adaptations for a child with loss of vision are very different than those for a child with paralysis who uses a wheelchair.
+A child who is completely dependent will need aids and adaptations to help the family care for him and move him—especially as he gets older and grows bigger.
 However, the child with disabilities who can do a lot for herself may be helped by adaptations that make self-care and work in the house easier.

 The kinds of adaptations needed will also depend on the local living situation, style of house, and customs.
 For example: